Mexico

-Mexico, (Note: México or Méjico, pronunciation: /es/; Classical Nahuatl: Mēxihco; Meejikoo) (Note: Usually, in Spanish, the name of the country is spelled México; however, in Peninsular (European) Spanish, the variant Méjico is used alongside the usual version.
-According to the Diccionario panhispánico de dudas by the Royal Spanish Academy and Association of Academies of the Spanish Language, the version with J is also correct; however, the spelling with X is recommended, as it is the one used in Mexico.) officially the United Mexican States, (Note: Estados Unidos Mexicanos (/es/); Classical Nahuatl: Mēxihcatl Tlacetilīlli Tlahtohcāyōtl, lit.
-'Mexican United States') is a country in North America.
-It is the northernmost country in Latin America and borders the United States to the north, and Guatemala and Belize to the southeast; while having maritime boundaries with the Pacific Ocean to the west, the Caribbean Sea to the southeast, and the Gulf of Mexico to the east.
+Mexico, (Note: México or Méjico, pronunciation: /es/; Nahuatl: Mēxihko, pronunciation: /nah/; Meejiko) (Note: Usually, in Spanish, the name of the country is spelled México; however, in Peninsular (European) Spanish, the variant Méjico is used alongside the usual version.
+According to the Diccionario panhispánico de dudas by the Royal Spanish Academy and Association of Academies of the Spanish Language, the version with J is also correct; however, the spelling with X is recommended, as it is the one used in Mexico.) officially the United Mexican States, (Note: Estados Unidos Mexicanos (/es/); Nahuatl: Mexika Sentik Wexteyowalko, lit.
+'Mexican United States'; Yucatec Maya: U Múuchꞌ Péetluꞌumiloꞌob México, lit.
+'United States of Mexico') is a country in North America.
+It is the northernmost country in Latin America, bordering the United States of America to the north and Guatemala and Belize to the southeast, while having maritime boundaries with the Pacific Ocean to the west, the Caribbean Sea to the southeast, and the Gulf of Mexico to the east.
 Mexico covers 1,972,550 km^{2} (761,610 sq mi), and is the thirteenth-largest country in the world by land area.
-With a population exceeding 130 million, Mexico is the tenth-most populous country in the world and is home to the largest number of native Spanish speakers.
-Mexico City is the capital and largest city, which ranks among the most populous metropolitan areas in the world.
+With a population exceeding 134 million as of 2026, Mexico is the tenth-most populous country in the world and is home to the largest number of native Spanish speakers.
+Mexico City is the capital and largest city in Mexico, which ranks among the most populous metropolitan areas in the world.